By using our website, you agree to our use of cookies (Visit our privacy policy).

 Explainer Videos Why Hire a Pro Voice Actor - Animated image of man and laptop

-In short, explainer videos are all about letting potential customers know what your product or service can do for them.
+Explainer videos tell potential customers what your product or service can do for them.

-With that in mind, a good explainer video needs to be both informative and promotional.
+A good explainer video is both informative and promotional.

-Viewers should come away with a deeper understanding of your brand, but they should also be motivated to make a purchase.
+In other words, viewers should learn about your brand, but they should also be motivated to make a purchase.

 Three Types of Explainer Videos